exasol/public-knowledgebase/Data-Science/xml-parsing-using-java-udfs.md

 # XML-parsing using Java UDFs
 ## Background

-This solution describes how to use the Java DOM Parser to parse an XML-Text stored in an EXASOL database.
-The solution will result in a Java-UDF that can be used to structure the content of a XML-Text.
+This article describes how to use the Java DOM Parser to parse an XML-Text stored in an Exasol database.
+The article will result in a Java-UDF that can be used to structure the content of a XML-Text.
 Documentation on the DOM Parser can be found here:
 <http://www.tutorialspoint.com/java_xml/java_dom_parse_document.htm>

 The general approach is:

 1. Implementation and tests (pure Java, Maven)
-2. Deployment (EXABucketFS)
+2. Deployment (BucketFS)
-3. UDF implementation (EXASOL-SQL, Java)
+3. UDF implementation (SQL, Java)
-4. Usage (EXASOL-SQL)
+4. Usage (SQL)

 ### Important notes

-The solution uses a maven-assemble-plugin to create a single jar including all dependencies.
-Otherwise, it would be necessary to deploy all dependencies (including DOM Parser, ...) manually to the EXASOL cluster.
+The article uses a maven-assemble-plugin to create a single jar including all dependencies.
+Otherwise, it would be necessary to deploy all dependencies (including DOM Parser, ...) manually to the Exasol cluster.

 ## Prerequisites

-This solution was created by using the following tools and features:
+This article was created by using the following tools and features:

-1. EXASOL database > V6, advanced edition
+1. Exasol database > V6
 2. JDK
 3. Eclipse (Mars)
 4. Maven, including the maven-assembly-plugin (<http://maven.apache.org/plugins/maven-assembly-plugin/>)